Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-The next step is to reduce the configuration space further to the set $\G(n,p) \supset \Graph$ where $\Graph$ runs over the set of all core graphs (see Definition \ref{dfn:core-graph}).
+The next step is to reduce the configuration space further to the set $\G(n,p) \supset \Graph$ where $\Graph$ runs over the set of all {\em core graphs} (see Definition \ref{dfn:core-graph}). \corA{At a high level this step can be thought of procuring an appropriate net of pre-seed graphs so that one can perform a union bound}.
 This step was almost trivial in \cite{BB}.
-However, as $\varphi$ in \eqref{eq:hom-dfn} is allowed to be non-injective some of the edges of $C_{2t}$ may get mapped to the same edge in $\G(n,p)$, and thus the number of independent edges at our disposal may decrease.
+However, as $\varphi$ in \eqref{eq:hom-dfn} is allowed to be non-injective some of the edges of $C_{2t}$ may get mapped to the same edge in $\G(n,p)$, and thus the number of `independent' edges at our disposal may decrease.
 To overcome this challenge we introduce a notion of generating and non-generating edges and vertices (see Definition \ref{dfn:frozen}) and perform a combinatorial analysis.
 See Section \ref{sec:ps2c}.